Steve Jobs pitching the App Store

 Steve Jobs was interviewed by Nick Wingfield in early August 2008 about the iOS App Store.
 At the time the marketplace for iPhone apps was just one month old.

-It is obvious in 2018 — ten years later —, how big of a winner the App Store is.
-It is more interesting though to realize that Steve was already very aware of the hit he had in his hands.
+Today (2018) — ten years later — it’s obvious how big of a winner the App Store is.
+It is more interesting though to realize that Jobs was already very aware of the hit he had in his hands.
 I believe he was able to grasp it at such early stage because of a product-market fit sense he had developed.

 For anyone intending to build successful consumer products, it seems wise to hone in our abilities and pay close attention to his train of thought.